nMaax/nMaax/README.md

 ## | *"The true pleasure in learning lies in seeing the complexity become simplicity."*

 👋 Hi there!
-I'm Massimiliano, an aspiring Data Science student at Polytechnic of Turin.
-This secondary GitHub profile hosts repositories featuring some of my less prominent projects created for university assignments, personal endeavors, and commercial purposes.
-Feel free to explore and discover some of the work I've been involved in.
+I'm Massimiliano, a student at Polytechnic of Turin in Data Science and Engineering.
+This GitHub profile hosts repositories featuring some of my projects created for university assignments, personal endeavors, and commercial purposes.
+Feel free to explore!

 ---

 ## | *"Il vero piacere nell'apprendimento risiede nel vedere la complessità trasformarsi in chiarezza."*

 👋 Ciao!
-Sono Massimiliano, uno studente di Data Science presso il Politecnico di Torino.
-Questo profilo GitHub secondario ospita repository che mostrano alcuni dei miei progetti meno rilevanti creati per compiti universitari, iniziative personali e commerciali.
-Sentiti libero di esplorare alcuni dei lavori a cui ho partecipato.
+Sono Massimiliano, uno studente al Politecnico di Torino in Data Science and Engineering.
+Questo profilo GitHub ospita repository che mostrano alcuni dei miei progetti creati per compiti universitari, iniziative personali e commerciali.